jiangdada1221/TCR2vec/README.md

 emb = get_emb(emb_model,loader,detach=True) #B x emb_size
 ```

-We also provide a python script __embed.py__ in *tcr2vec/* that uses the pretrained model to embed user's input file.
+We also provide a python script *embed.py* in *tcr2vec/* that uses the pretrained model to embed user's input file.
 The input file should be a csv file, with one column recording the input TCRs (By default, the column name is *full_seq*).
 ```
 python embed.py --pretrain_path path_to_tcr2vec --dset_path path_to_data.csv --save_path path_to_save_embedding.npy
 ```
 Also, check *python embed.py --h* for more details about input parameters. <br />

-#### Evaluation of embeddings
+### Evaluation of embeddings
 The basic script is shown below:
 ```
 python evaluate.py --dset_folder path_to_5fold_dir --pretrain_path path_to_TCRevec --c_method SVM
 ```
-For more experiments settings, pleas enter *python evaluate.py --h* for details.
+For more experiment settings, pleas enter *python evaluate.py --h* for details.
 <br />

-#### Finetune of TCR2vec
+### Finetune of TCR2vec
 We provide the finetune code for classfication purpose.
 For writing your custom finetune code, make sure you set the model to training model (*model.train()*)
 ```
 python finetune.py --path_train path_to_train --path_test path_to_test --epoch 20 --batch_size 64 --pretrain_path path_to_TCR2vec --save_path finetune_path.pth